julie-alt/My-Github-Portfolio/README.md

 # My Github Portfolio

-My GitHub Portfolio is a repository viewer web application that allows users view repositories owned by me.
+My GitHub Portfolio is a repository viewer web application that allows users view my repositories.
 This app provides a simple and intuitive interface for browsing repositories and their details.

 ## Features